whitebearhands/hierarch_public/README.md

     style Tenancy fill:#f0fdf4,stroke:#22c55e
 ```

-1. **Process Isolation** — synthesized code always runs in a separate subprocess; the API server process is never exposed
+1. **Local Execution** — synthesized code runs entirely on the user's machine; the server never executes user workloads
-2. **Credential Scoping** — API keys and secrets are injected only into child processes via environment variables, never logged
+2. **Credential Scoping** — API keys are stored and used locally in the desktop app, never transmitted to the server
+3. **Process Isolation** — each workflow runs in an isolated subprocess inside the Tauri app, separate from the UI process
-3. **Automatic Cleanup** — temporary script files are deleted immediately after execution completes
+4. **Automatic Cleanup** — temporary script files are deleted immediately after execution completes
-4. **Token Budget** — per-project spending limits prevent runaway LLM costs
+5. **Token Budget** — per-project spending limits are enforced locally, preventing runaway LLM costs
-5. **User Isolation** — all data is partitioned by user identity at the storage layer
+6. **User Isolation** — all cloud data is partitioned by user identity at the storage layer

 ---